 Introduction

-In Bangladesh, the fisheries and aquaculture sector is one of the major components of agricultural activities, playing a crucial role in economic development by ensuring food security and stimulating the growth of several subsidiary industries.
-Bangladesh holds the distinguished position of being the third-largest producer of inland fish worldwide, having attained self-sufficiency in its fisheries sector (DoF, 2023).
+In Bangladesh, the fisheries and aquaculture sector are one of the major components of agricultural activities, playing a crucial role in economic development by ensuring food security and stimulating the growth of several subsidiary industries.
+Bangladesh is the third-largest producer of inland fish worldwide, having attained self-sufficiency in its fisheries sector (DoF, 2023).
 Aquaculture plays a significant role, accounting for 57.39% of total production and providing approximately 60% of the country's animal protein consumption, which averages 62.5 grams per capita per day (DoF, 2023; Samanta Chandan & Roy, 2024 ).
-Nutrition and feed management are regarded as the most important elements determining aquaculture output and quality.
+Nutrition and feed management are the most important elements determining aquaculture output and quality.
 Feed not only influences the development and health of cultured species, but it also determines the quality and safety of fish for human consumption.

-The most important aquafarming methods in Bangladesh include polyculture (Extensive, semi-intensive, and intensive) and/or monoculture of several fish species, including shrimp, tilapia, exotic carp, prawns, and exotic carp (Rahman et al., 2021).
+The most critical aquafarming methods in Bangladesh include polyculture (Extensive, semi-intensive, and intensive) and/or monoculture of several fish species, including shrimp, tilapia, exotic carp, prawns, and exotic carp (Rahman et al., 2021).
 After pangas, tilapia (Oreochromis niloticus) is the third most noticeable fish species in Bangladesh, while rohu (Labeo rohita) is the second most common (Rahman et al., 2021) for their high market demand, fast growth, and adaptability to various culture systems.
 Both species are often raised in semi-intensive and intensive systems in Bangladesh, frequently using feed inputs that are produced domestically or manufactured.

 However, Aquaculture is strongly reliant on formulated feed, and nowadays, environmental pollution and chemical contamination in fish feed have become a worldwide issue.
 Heavy metals, a significant contaminant, are particularly concerning due to their propensity for bioaccumulation in fish muscle, their capacity to traverse the food chain, and their poisonous characteristics (Maule et al., 2007; Sen et al., 2011).
 Fatih et al. (2012) indicate that all fish meals contain measurable quantities of various pollutants.
 Research indicates that fish and shellfish sourced from commercial aquaculture are polluted with heavy metals in variable degrees (Burger & Gochfeld, 2005).
+According to various studies, heavy metals can be defined as a pollutant that can have a negative impact on aquatic organisms.
+One example is that it can cause death in fish.
+Metals have characteristics that are difficult to degrade.
+Heavy metals can accumulate by aquatic biota such as fish and shellfish.

+The impacts caused by the presence of heavy metals in water depend on the presence of metals in water and sediment, their toxic power and their concentration in the environment.
+Heavy metals if they enter the body of living things will experience bioconcentration, bioaccumulation and biomagnification.

 Commercial aquafeeds available in Bangladesh have been found to contain detectable levels of toxic metals like chromium (Cr), cadmium (Cd), and lead (Pb), often exceeding safe limits and posing serious health risks through accumulation in fish tissues consumed by humans.